Program Mission and Goals

-All Dietetic Internship Students must complete the program within 150% of the initial program length.
+All Dietetic Internship Students must complete the program within 150% of the initial program length (within 15 months).

 An intern may withdraw from the program at any time.
 Once an intern withdraws, his/her position in the program is closed and no longer available for re-admittance.
 If the intern wishes to reenter the program he/she must reapply as a new student.
 Previously paid tuition and fees are not refundable.
 Should the intern reapply and be reaccepted, the previous fees and tuitions will not be credited toward costs for the program.

 Each intern must have a current physical examination.
 Both a Health History and Immunization Record form must be signed by a physician.
-It is preferred that the forms be completed before interns arrive on campus.
-Interns need a 2 Step PPD, proof of Rubeola and Rubella antibody titer Vericella and Hepatitis B series.
+It is required that the forms be completed before interns arrive on campus.
+Interns need to complete all immunizations and other health clearances listed on the program’s list of medical requirements.
 The physical and immunizations must be current as of the spring of the year interns begin the program and remain current for the duration of the internship.
-All forms must be completed and be on file at the online portal Castle Branch formerly known as Certified Background one month prior to the August Orientation.
+All forms must be completed and be on file at the online portal Castle Branch formerly known as Certified Background one month prior to the July Orientation.

-All students are required to submit to any health and background clearances required by the supervised site that are not part of the Cedar Crest College general requirements.
-Completion of all ancillary testing and checks is the responsibility of the student.
+All students are required to submit to any health and background clearances required by the supervised practice site that are not part of the Cedar Crest College general requirements.
+Completion of all ancillary testing and background checks is are the responsibility of the student.

-Once accepted to the Dietetic Internship, all interns will be provided with the information for completing all medical and background checks using "Certified Background."
+Once accepted into the Dietetic Internship, all interns will be provided with the information for completing all medical and background checks using “Castle Branch.”
 No intern will be allowed in a supervised practice setting without a current physical and immunization record.

 Substance Abuse and Drug/Alcohol Testing Policy

 It is the policy of the Nursing, Nutrition, Nuclear Medicine Technology and Social Work(as applicable) programs to promote a healthy learning environment and to assure that students adhere to the policies of clinical facilities with which the College affiliates for the clinical component of these programs.
 Many agencies affiliated with these programs now require drug testing of all students.
 All students enrolled in the Dietetic Internship program will be required to submit to drug testing and consent to the release of test results to Cedar Crest College Health Services and the affiliate agency.
 In some cases, interns will be required to submit to an additional drug/alcohol screening within 30 days of beginning supervised practice at particular sites.
 Additionally, any student in the program suspected of being under the influence of alcohol or drugs will be required to submit to an immediate substance screening, as a condition of remaining in the program.

 Evaluation of Professional Experience for Supervised Practice Hour Equivalents

-The student must have at least two (2) years of full time (at minimum of 32 hours / week) or one year two years of part-time (at minimum of 20 hours / week) work experience in the nutrition discipline at the level of supervised practice for the rotation competencies being challenged.
+The student must have at least six () one year of full time (at minimum of 32 hours / week) or one year two years of part-time (at minimum of 20 hours / week) work experience in the nutrition discipline at the level of supervised practice for the rotation competencies being challenged.
 The student must complete the experiential learning portfolio and provide the supervisor signature as proof of experience.

-The student must notify the Program Director that he/she intends to challenge the supervised practice hours at least six weeks prior to orientation.
-This time element is important to the applicant because it enables him/her to demonstrate supervised practice competency via proof of professional experience and allows for appropriate scheduling of interns at all practice sites.
-The student cannot challenge more than 300 hours of supervised practice for the entire program and the student may not challenge the hours required for the program's Community Concentration rotation.
+The student cannot challenge more than 300 hours of supervised practice for the entire program and the student may not challenge the hours required for the program's clinical supervised practice or Community Concentration rotation.

 Procedures for establishing credit for prior learning are as follows:

-- Intern will contact Program Director at least 6 weeks prior to Orientation to request an assessment of prior learning.
+1. Intern will contact Program Director at least 6 weeks prior to Orientation to request an assessment of prior learning.
 If this request is verbally approved, then the intern will follow up with a written request using the portfolio method.
-The Supervised Practice Coordinator will provide the intern with a list of the ACEND-approved internship competencies for the rotation that is being assessed and the professional experience document to record experiences.
+The Supervised Practice Coordinator will provide the intern with a list of the ACEND approved internship competencies for the rotation that is being assessed and the professional experience document to record experiences.